Masks continue to be recommended while riding public transportation.

 The Yard Social Club ME (City and Branches) Weekday Guide (pre-pandemic schedules)

-Metra is currently undergoing a schedule change for Metra Electric weekday trains.
-These schedules will be updated in late spring 2020 when the final schedule is chosen.
-Weekend schedules are not affected.
+Metra recently implemented a new schedule for Metra Electric weekday trains.
+These schedules will be updated in our first post-pandemic Travel Guide update.
+On weekends, trains continue to operate on pre-pandemic Sunday schedules.